-I could spend all day at our private Facebook group.
-From an onslaught of #shittyfoodpics to relationship advice, people are connecting over all kinds of topics from all over the planet.
+I could spend all day in our private Facebook group.
+From an onslaught of #shittyfoodpics to relationship advice, people from all over the planet are connecting over all kinds of topics.

-It’s an awesome group of people, and there is ZERO preachy, judge-y, holier than thou stuff going on.
-Because people know I won’t put up with that baloney.
+It’s just an awesome group of people, and there is ZERO preachy, judge-y, holier than thou stuff going on.
+Because people know that I won’t put up with that baloney.

 This topic came up the other day in our group.
 Someone mentioned that she was sick of all the nosey parkers up in her business about what she’s eating and not eating (she didn’t put it like that).
 And I immediately scolded myself for never writing about this.